Calibrating baryonic feedback with weak lensing and fast radio bursts: Results

-\review{ Before discussing the potential SNR of the measurement we would like to stress an important point.
+\review{ Before discussing the potential SNR of the measurement, we would like to stress an important point.
 In \Cref{fig:cells}, the spectra have different dimensionality, since the corresponding fields have different dimensions themselves.
-Therefore one should not compare the amplitude between the different $C_\mathrm{ell}$ directly.
-What is, however, important is the relative amplitude of each $C_\ell$ relative to the noise contribution as they define the relative signal strength.
-As long as this is done consistently, it does not matter if one investigates relative fluctuations as in the case of the cosmic shear, or dimensionful fluctuations as for the DM.
-In this sense, the modes of the fields carry the correct statistical information irrespective of the chosen unit system if their covariance is specified consistently.
+Therefore, one should not compare the amplitude between the different $C_\mathrm{ell}$ directly.
+What is, however, important is the relative amplitude of each $C_\ell$ relative to the noise contribution, as they define the relative signal strength.
+As long as this is done consistently, it does not matter if one investigates relative fluctuations, as in the case of the cosmic shear, or dimensionful fluctuations, as for the DM.
+In this sense, the modes of the fields carry the correct statistical information, irrespective of the chosen unit system, provided their covariance is specified consistently.
 This is done by specifying the $C_{\ell}$ in \Cref{eq:covariance} at each multipole, $\ell$.
-This approach is completely equivalent to taking the estimated angular power spectrum as the model and concatenate them into a large data vector with Gaussian covariance.
-Also here, entry in the data vector can have arbitrary and different units as long as this is reflected in the covariance as well.
-Since the pure noise contributions have the same dimensions as the $C_\ell$ this is taken into account properly in the present case.
-Therefore we conclude, while comparing the power spectra directly to each other is not meaningful in any way, their SNR curves as shown in \Cref{fig:snr} as a function of multipole $\ell$ are invariant under linear transformations (as unit transformations are always are).} Dashed lines in \Cref{fig:snr} illustrate the squared differential SNR at each multipole, while solid lines show the integrated SNR.
-In the case of a stage-3 survey such as KiDS, the SNR from the DM correlations is roughly three times as large and picks up signal at larger scales.
-This is mainly due to the large $f_\mathrm{sky}$ in case of the FRBs.
-Comparing this with \Cref{fig:cells} we see that, while the noise level is similar for both observables, the smaller area probed by KiDS reduces the overall SNR relative to the FRBs.
-The green line shows that mainly the small scales add additional signal due to the large correlation between FRBs and lensing.
-For the state-4 survey, the signal is now dominated by cosmic shear.
-Especially at high multipoles, only cosmic shear adds any signal.
+This approach is equivalent to treating the estimated angular power spectrum as the model and concatenating it into a large data vector with a Gaussian covariance.
+Also, here, an entry in the data vector can have arbitrary and different units as long as this is reflected in the covariance as well.
+Since the pure noise contributions have the same dimensions as the $C_\ell$, this is taken into account properly in the present case.
+Therefore, we conclude that while comparing the power spectra directly to each other is not meaningful in any way, their SNR curves, as shown in \Cref{fig:snr} as a function of multipole $\ell$, are invariant under linear transformations (as unit transformations always are).} Dashed lines in \Cref{fig:snr} illustrate the squared differential SNR at each multipole, while solid lines show the integrated SNR. \reviewnew{The left plot shows the SNR for $5\times 10^4$ FRBs.
+We observe that the signal decays rapidly at higher multipoles due to field variance and host noise.
+An additional effect is the large $f_\mathrm{sky}$ in the case of the FRBs.
+The overall SNR is around 100.
+On the right, we show in black the Euclid-measured SNR for cosmic shear, reaching almost $10^3$, roughly ten times as high as that of the FRBs.
+The combined SNR is shown in red, where one can observe that the FRBs and their cross-correlations with cosmic shear add signal around $\ell =100$.
+It should be noted, though, that the red curve is not simply the sum of the two black curves from the left and the right plot due to the covariance between the different signals.}